ShimmyMySherbet/YoutubeDownloader/README.md

 **DISCLAIMER**: I am not responsibe for any misuse of this program.
 You need permission from the author/copyright holder of the content before downloading it.

 **Features:**
-* Downloads Music from Youtube and automatically applies ID3 tags (Artists, Album, Album Artwork, ect.)
+* Downloads Music from Youtube and automatically applies ID3 tags (See embedded music tags)
 * Smart song search functionality.
 * Ability to add songs by draging songs/albums/playlists directly from Spotify or Youtube
 * Ability to add songs by a songs/albums/playlist's url from YouTube or Spotify